 Asylum Based Permanent Residence

-An asylee is a person who cannot return to his/her home country because of a well-founded fear of persecution.
+An asylee is a person who cannot return to their home country because of a well-founded fear of persecution.
 An application for asylum is made in the United States to the United States Citizenship and Immigration Services.
 For more information on this category of permanent residence please

 Investment Based Permanent Residence